 - Be Released on Your Own Recognizance

 The jail intake procedure is made up of the following steps:

 - You will get put in a holding cell.
 If the jail is really busy, it will take a while to get processed.

-- Firstly, you will have to answer some basic questions, such as what is your legal name, your address, birth date and contact person.
+- Firstly, you will have to answer some basic questions, such as what your legal name is, your address, birth date and contact person.

 - They’ll also ask you about your medical and psychological history.